On The Location of the by Lambert Dolphin and Michael Kollen

 of a third view, which might well be called "the Southern Conjecture."

-and on these web pages.
-This view has been championed in the past five years
+here and on these web pages.
+This view has been championed in the past

+locations.
 To fully appreciate some of the difficulties, it is

 Topographic Map of Jerusalem